Gatwick Airport: Expansion proposals

 On 1 July 2015, the Airports Commission submitted its final report, recommending the expansion of Heathrow Airport as opposed to Gatwick.
-Whilst the commission recognised Gatwick's benefits and relatively fewer environmental consequences than Heathrow, they felt the economic benefits of Gatwick vs. Heathrow were not as great, nor as broad-ranging.
+Whilst the commission recognised Gatwick's benefits and relatively fewer environmental consequences than Heathrow, it felt that the economic benefits of Gatwick vs. Heathrow were not as great, nor as broad-ranging.
 Gatwick disputed the findings.

 On 9 September 2021, GAL opened its first public consultation to carry out major works at the runway to increase its capacity from 64 million passengers a year to 75 million passengers a year by moving the northern "emergency" runway to the north to meet international standards for dual runway use.
 Airport management plans to use this runway only for take-offs by all but the largest aircraft.
 It hoped to receive approval in 2024, with the main works taking 4 years to complete, and 13 years to be fully complete.
 Works would also involve a new pier, hotels, terminal expansion and highway improvements including flyovers of the M23 Spur / A23 Airport Way at the terminal roundabouts.
 Planning permission for the runway realignment was formally requested in July 2023.
 The plan would cost around £2.2 billion, financed by private investors rather than government backing, and would be operational within around five years.

 On 27 February 2025, Transport Secretary Heidi Alexander announced that she was "minded to approve" the proposals, subject to noise mitigation.
 A period of additional consultation was announced, pending a final decision in October 2025.

-Ultimately, Gatwick’s expansion is projected to create approximately 14,000 new jobs and inject £1bn annually into the regional economy.
+Ultimately, Gatwick's expansion is projected to create approximately 14,000 new jobs and inject £1bn annually into the regional economy.
 Weighing up whether such an economic boost outweighs the environmental impact could be swayed by the ability of Gatwick to successfully implement its high-tech upgrades.

-On 21 September 2025, Gatwick's proposal to move the secondary runway by 12 metres to allow regular use was formally approved by Transport Secretary, Heidi Alexander.
+On 21 September 2025, Gatwick's proposal to move the secondary runway by 12 m to allow regular use was formally approved by the Transport Secretary, Heidi Alexander.
+The decision was challenged by campaign groups, but was upheld by the High Court on 23 June 2026 and then by the Court of Appeal on 4 August 2026.